Does Bloomfield, New Jersey, Need Auto Technicians?

 9/3/2019

-Read along as two employers in the Bloomfield, New Jersey, area share what they look for when hiring technicians as well as their tips for advancing in the field.
+Read along as two employers in the Bloomfield area share what they look for when hiring technicians as well as their tips for advancing in the field.

-Just like in many other places, the demand for skilled technicians is growing in New Jersey.
-According to Kurt Steger, General Manager of Open Road Volkswagen of Bridgewater, “It seems that we don’t see as many people going into the field as we have in the past.
-The demand is really increasing in the field, and we’re seeing the same need growing more and more for skilled technicians.
-It hasn’t ever been greater than it is now.”
+Just like in many other places, there's a demand for skilled technicians in New Jersey.
+According to Kurt Steger, General Manager of Open Road Volkswagen of Bridgewater, “It seems that we don’t see as many people going into the field as we have in the past.”

 According to Christopher Gioffre, Service Director for Ray Catena Motor Car Corp., “With today’s technology, technicians are almost like engineers to work on these vehicles.
 You still need the hands-on skill, but a lot of it is brainpower.
 You really have to be able to diagnose and put thought into everything.”

 The career of a technician today differs greatly from what it was several years ago.
-An entire generation of mechanics are retiring, and there simply aren’t enough qualified technicians to take their place, let alone to cover the growing industry demand.
-There’s a giant hole to fill—which means a new generation of technicians who are in-tune with today’s evolving technology will be needed to step up to the challenge.
+An entire generation of mechanics is retiring, and qualified technicians are needed to take their place.
+There’s a demand to fill — which means we need a new generation of technicians who are in tune with today’s evolving technology and will step up to the challenge.

 What Do Employers Look for When Hiring Technicians?